If you have any questions on what it takes to be an AVLL Umpire feel free to reach out to the umpires in charge:

-UMPIRE VOLUNTEERS: Each A, AA, AAA, Majors, Intermediate and Juniors Division team will designate a Team Umpire Coordinator (UC).
+UMPIRE VOLUNTEERS: Each AA, AAA, Majors, Intermediate and Juniors Division team will designate a Team Umpire Coordinator (UC).
 The Team UC will be the designated liaison to ensure their team meets the minimum games required to umpire (per Section 4).

 ALL MANAGERS IN AA, AAA, Majors, and Intermediate divisions are required to attend one umpire clinic and umpire 1 game behind the plate or on the bases.
 Failure to do so will result in a 1 game suspension.
 We will be keeping track, but we will not remind you so PLEASE SCHEDULE EARLY!

 UMPIRE ASSIGNMENTS: All Assignments will be coordinated and scheduled through the AVLL.ORG website.
-Questions can be submitted to the UIC or Deputy UIC.
+Questions can be submitted to the UIC or Assistant UIC.
 Each Team UC is required to ensure that their team umpire volunteers have registered for the minimum number of games required for coverage.
-A weekly report of umpire volunteer assignments will be reviewed by the UICs and Commissioners and those teams not meeting the minimum requirements will be subject to manager disciplinary actions outlined below.
+A monthly report of umpire volunteer assignments will be reviewed by the UICs and Commissioners and those teams not meeting the minimum requirements will be subject to manager disciplinary actions outlined below.

 UMPIRE CLINICS: It shall be mandatory that all participants in the League’s Umpire Pool, as defined above, attend the Umpire Clinics provided each year designated by the UIC and sponsored by either AVLL at one of our facilities or by another District 55 hosting league.

-AA DIVISION BONUS: The AA team with the most umpire points, including bonus points, will receive a 1st round bye in the playoffs.
-The last 2 teams will have a play-in game preceding the first round, while the other 5 teams will be seeded based on their umpire points.
+AA DIVISION BONUS: The two (2) AA teams with the most umpire points, including bonus points, will receive a 1st round bye in the playoffs.
+The last two (2) teams will have a play-in game preceding the first round, while the other three (3) teams will be seeded by random draw.